The post Plantscrapers and Robotic Bees: Is This the Future of Food? appeared first on The SOLIDWORKS Blog.

-The post How SOLIDWORKS 2018 is Empowering Model-Based Enterprises (MBE) appeared first on The SOLIDWORKS Blog.
+The post Turn Your SOLIDWORKS Hack Into a Key Feature with Enhancement Requests appeared first on The SOLIDWORKS Blog.

-The post Driving the Future of Autonomous Vehicles with SOLIDWORKS appeared first on The SOLIDWORKS Blog.
+The post Experience What’s New in SOLIDWORKS Simulation 2018 appeared first on The SOLIDWORKS Blog.

 Gian Paolo Bassi brings more than 25 years of experience in 3D, CAD, and PLM industries to Dassault Systèmes SolidWorks Corp.
 As CEO, Gian Paolo spearheads the development of SOLIDWORKS future product and technology strategies designed for the desktop and the cloud, and collaboration with the strong user community.
 He most recently served as the vice president of research and development, where he was responsible for charting future product and technology strategies, including the development of the SOLIDWORKS cloud applications.
 Prior to SOLIDWORKS, Gian Paolo was the founder and CTO of RIWEBB where he oversaw the development of new technologies for the Mechanical and Architectural Design Automation industry, collaborating with companies like Dassault Systèmes.
 Prior to RIWEBB, Gian Paolo served as vice president and CTO of ImpactXoft, where he led the team developing functional modeling and collaboration applications which are now part of CATIA.
 In this position, he co-invented three of his five patents in functional modeling.
 He also served in the R&D organizations of companies like Computervision and think3.
 Gian Paolo holds a degree in Mechanical Engineering from the University of Bologna.